ManimCommunity/manim-voiceover/docs/source/services.rst

 .. py:currentmodule:: manim_voiceover.services

-Manim Voiceover defines the :py:class:`~~base.SpeechService` class for extending its functionality to include various text-to-speech engines.
+Manim Voiceover defines the :py:class:`~~base.SpeechService` class for adding new speech synthesizers.
+The classes introduced below are all derived from :py:class:`~~base.SpeechService`.

 .. list-table:: Comparison of available speech services
    :widths: 20 20 10 10 40